Nadr ibn al-Harith: "A questioner"

-In the commentary (tasfir), of ibn Abbas (Tanwir al-Miqbas min Tafsir ibn Abbas), al-Nadr ibn al-Harith, is specifically named as being "A questioner".
+In the commentary (tafsir), of ibn Abbas (Tanwir al-Miqbas min Tafsir ibn Abbas), al-Nadr ibn al-Harith, is specifically named as being "A questioner".
 Thus, he is portrayed as a fierce, unrelenting critic and a challenger to the Prophet Muhammad, and the Quran, during the Prophet's early Meccan ministry;

 "And from his narration on the authority of Ibn 'Abbas that he said regarding the interpretation of Allah's saying (A questioner questioned): '(A questioner questioned) a caller: i.e. al-Nadr Ibn al-Harith, called (concerning the doom about to fall upon the disbelievers) while he is himself a disbeliever, (which none can repel) and so he was killed in captivity on the Day of Badr."

 Al-Nadr bin al Harith, is also described as being the "a petitioner"/"a supplicator" of Quran 70:1, by the commentary Tafsir al-Jalalayn:

 "A petitioner petitioned, a supplicator supplicated [for], an impending chastisement— which in the case of the disbelievers none can avert: this was al-Nadr b. al-Hārith, who [also] said, ‘O God, if this be indeed the truth from You …then rain down upon us stones from the heaven’ [Q. 8:32]."